 There are three network connectivity requirements for workers that proxy connections to targets:

-- Outbound access to an existing trusted Boundary control point (either another trusted worker or the Boundary control plane, or the cluster url)
+- Outbound access to an existing trusted Boundary control point (either another trusted worker or the Boundary control plane, or in other words, the cluster url)

 - Outbound access to the target

 - Inbound access from client trying to establish the session

 The third requirement does not require exposure to the public internet, just inbound access from clients.
 Consider the case of Boundary being accessed by clients from a private corporate network (not public internet) to facilitate connections to a separate private datacenter network:

 - The worker would need outbound connectivity to a trusted Boundary control point (either another trusted worker or the Boundary control plane, ie the origin url)

 - The worker would need outbound connectivity to the host network (the datacenter network or cloud VPC) for which it can make outbound (worker->host) calls to hosts

 - The worker would need to allow inbound (client->worker) connections from the client's network (this would be the corporate network, not public internet in this scenario)